AdrianRiesco/DataEngineerChallenge/README.md

 When a user is created, the data (name, username, email, and encrypted password) is sent to MySQL and a bucket for that user is created in MinIO.
 When creating users, the only field that must be different is the username (that is, the email field can match).

 On the other hand, when an image is added or modified, its data (filename, username, and visibility) is added to MySQL and the file uploaded to the MinIO public or user bucket, depending on the selected visibility.
 A user can only have one image with each name within their personal repository (images with the same name cannot be uploaded).
 Regarding the public repository, as it is shared by all users, it cannot contain images with the same name even if they are uploaded by different users.
 That is, a user cannot upload an image with the name "image.png" if an image with the same name already exists in the public repository.
+> :information_source: In case you need, the folder example_images contains some beautiful images to upload to the Image Repository.

 ## Prerequisites
  - Git